The Law Shop is now closed. Please click here to find out more.

 The presence of speed cameras can also be indicated with road signs, but this is not a legal requirement.

 All police forces taking part in the netting-off scheme, where the money recouped from speeding fines is put back into setting up more speed cameras in hazardous spots, are bound by the rules above.
 Non-compliance may result in expulsion from the scheme.
-If you’re caught by a speed camera which falls short of the rules, however, you will unfortunately not have any defence.

 The Department of Transport (via DOT Circular Roads 1/92) recommends that speed cameras be placed at sites where a large number of speeding accidents occur.
 Before they are deployed, it should be ascertained whether there are other measures that can be taken beforehand to improve safety (e.g. improving road layout, anti-skid surfacing, improved visibility).